redFrik/GUICV/README.md

 ## Dependencies

-* **QtGUI** - i.e. will run on most SuperCollider installs.
+* **QtGUI** - i.e. it will run on most SuperCollider installs.

-The exception is the CV class.
-It can be used without QtGUI.
+An exception is the CV class.
+It does not use QtGUI and can be used on any SuperCollider install (it will work under so called headless systems).

 ## Installation